rclone/rclone/docs/content/flags.md

       --jottacloud-token-url string                         Token server url
       --jottacloud-trashed-only                             Only show files that are in the trash --jottacloud-upload-resume-limit SizeSuffix           Files bigger than this can be resumed if the upload fail's (default 10Mi)
-      --koofr-encoding MultiEncoder                         The encoding for the backend (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
+      --koofr-encoding Encoding                             The encoding for the backend (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --koofr-endpoint string                               The Koofr API endpoint to use --koofr-mountid string                                Mount ID of the mount to use --koofr-password string                               Your password for rclone (generate one at https://app.koofr.net/app/admin/preferences/password) (obscured)
       --koofr-provider string                               Choose your storage provider
-      --koofr-setmtime                                      Does the backend support setting modification time (default true) --koofr-user string                                   Your user name -l, --links                                               Translate symlinks to/from regular files with a '.rclonelink' extension
+      --koofr-setmtime                                      Does the backend support setting modification time (default true) --koofr-user string                                   Your user name
+      --linkbox-token string                                Token from https://www.linkbox.to/admin/account -l, --links                                               Translate symlinks to/from regular files with a '.rclonelink' extension
-      --local-case-insensitive                              Force the filesystem to report itself as case insensitive --local-case-sensitive                                Force the filesystem to report itself as case sensitive --local-encoding MultiEncoder                         The encoding for the backend (default Slash,Dot) --local-no-check-updated                              Don't check to see if the files change during upload --local-no-preallocate                                Disable preallocation of disk space for transferred files --local-no-set-modtime                                Disable setting modtime
+      --local-case-insensitive                              Force the filesystem to report itself as case insensitive --local-case-sensitive                                Force the filesystem to report itself as case sensitive --local-encoding Encoding                             The encoding for the backend (default Slash,Dot) --local-no-check-updated                              Don't check to see if the files change during upload --local-no-preallocate                                Disable preallocation of disk space for transferred files --local-no-set-modtime                                Disable setting modtime